 By reading on your e-reader, tablet, or computer, you can do away with hard copies of books and newspapers that waste paper.
 If you’re dead set on reading physical copies of books, borrow from the library instead of buying your own.

-Be sure to read about how to go trash-free for a week, and tell us how you’re planning to celebrate Earth Day in the comments.
+Be sure to read about how to go trash-free for a week.